-But your church isn’t automatically safe.
+But it isn’t automatically safe.

 Pastors care deeply about the health and safety of their congregation.

-This is why church leaders should not leave the safety of their members in the hands of chance.
+This is why leaders should not leave the safety of their members in the hands of chance.

 In writing this post, I'd like to thank Sgt.
 Tom Weger and Cpt.
 Chad Abel of Proguard Security for supplying their critical law enforcement and fire professional insights.

-As church leaders, it falls on you to mitigate harm to your congregants—not by being the security officer, but by delegating to church volunteers or staff who are trained and competent to put a team and protocol in place for common potential incidents.
+As leaders, it falls on you to mitigate harm to your congregants—not by being the security officer, but by delegating to church volunteers or staff who are trained and competent to put a team and protocol in place for common potential incidents.